rhomel/hblog/blog/articles/2024-06-13-hello-blog.md

 ```
 George: There's an awful lot of AI slop these days, just today I was reviewing
         several AI generated code commits.

 Alice:  Ok, but did they work?

 George: Yes, but there were so many code quality issues!
 And does anyone even
         understand what the code is doing?

 Alice:  Hmm, does it matter?
 ```

 Here George laments that the craft of writing code is now lost to the means.
 And Alice argues bluntly that the craft was not necessarily important.

-If you asked me which side I was on not more than a few weeks ago, I would have said I'm with George.
+If you asked me which side I was on, not more than a few weeks ago, I would have said I'm with George.

 These days, especially after being force and actually using the LLMs for coding, I'm more in the middle: it is undeniable that the LLM will achieve